As a result, people who are at risk of diabetes or have this condition already need to apply caution before taking steroids.

 - tingling or loss of feeling in the hands or feet

-Some people can have high blood sugar levels without showing any symptoms.
+Some people can experience high blood sugar levels without showing any symptoms.
+For this reason, people should regularly monitor their blood sugar levels after starting a course of steroids.

-As with all types of diabetes, lifestyle changes are necessary with steroid-induced diabetes to improve blood sugar control.
-These changes may include eating a healthful diet and taking regular exercise.
+As with other types of diabetes, a person with steroid-induced diabetes should make lifestyle adjustments to improve their blood sugar control.

-The rise in blood sugar levels will usually start within 1-2 days of starting steroids.
-If the steroids are taken in the morning, the blood sugar level will usually rise by the afternoon or evening.
+When steroids trigger diabetes, blood sugar will usually spike within 1–2 days of starting the course of treatment.
+If a person takes steroids in the morning, blood sugar will usually rise by the afternoon or evening.

-People taking steroids should monitor their blood sugar levels regularly.
-They may need to take oral medication or insulin if blood sugar levels are high.
+People taking steroids should regularly monitor their blood sugar levels and may need to take oral medication or insulin if these levels become too high.

-Generally, blood sugar levels should return to their previous levels 1-2 days after stopping the steroids.
-However, some people may develop type 2 diabetes, and will need treatment for that condition with oral medication or insulin therapy.
+Generally, blood sugar levels should return to their previous levels 1–2 days after finishing steroid treatment.
+However, some people may develop type 2 diabetes as a result and will need appropriate follow-up treatment with oral medication or insulin therapy.

 - being overweight